Joe Jordan: Bristol City

 Initially player-manager, Jordan was in charge at Bristol City from March 1988 to September 1990 for 134 games.
-In his first season, City finished fifth in the 1987–88 Football League third division.
+In his first season, City finished fifth in the 1987–88 Football League Third Division.
 That qualified City for the play-offs in which they lost a final replay to Walsall.

-In February 1989, City lost 2-1 on aggregate in the 1988–89 Football League Cup semi-final to eventual winners, Nottingham Forest.
+In February 1989, City lost 2–1 on aggregate in the 1988–89 Football League Cup semi-final to eventual winners Nottingham Forest.
 Among Jordan's signings was Bob Taylor from Leeds in March 1989.
-City bought Taylor for £250,000 plus Carl Shutt valued at £50,000.
-Taylor scored eight goals in the 12 City league games he played in that 1988–89 Football League season.
+City bought Taylor for £250,000 plus Carl Shutt, who was valued at £50,000.
+Taylor scored eight goals in the 12 City league games he played in the 1988–89 Football League season.

-Taylor's 27 league goals made him the divisions leading scorer in the 1989–90 Football League.
-Taylor also scored seven cup goals for 34 in total that season.
-Robbie Turner was Taylor's strike partner.
-Alan Walsh, Mark Gavin and Dave Smith were the providers for the strikers.
-Taylor tore a hamstring in a 4-1 win at Crewe Alexandra.
-That caused to Taylor to miss the next six of the season's last seven games.
-In Taylor's six game absence, City managed only one win and three draws.
-In the last of they six games, City lost 3-0 at Bristol Rovers.
-Rovers over took City at the top of the table that day.
+Taylor's 27 league goals made him the leading scorer in the 1989–90 Football League.
+Taylor also scored seven cup goals for a total of 34 that season.
+Robbie Turner was Taylor's strike partner, with Alan Walsh, Mark Gavin and Dave Smith the providers for the strikers.
+Taylor tore a hamstring in a 4-1 win at Crewe Alexandra, causing him to miss six of the season's last seven games.
+In Taylor's absence, City managed only one win and three draws.
+In the last of those six games, City lost 3–0 at Bristol Rovers, who overtook City at the top of the table that day.
 City were promoted as runners-up to their Bristol rivals.

 Hearts

-In September 1990 Jordan was appointed manager of Edinburgh based Scottish Premier Division club, Heart of Midlothian.
+In September 1990 Jordan was appointed manager of Edinburgh-based Scottish Premier Division club, Heart of Midlothian.
 After a poor start to that season, Hearts had sacked their manager of eight years Alex MacDonald.
 They turned to Jordan as a high-profile ex-Scotland international striker.
 He took charge of the club from 10 September.

 With 63 points from 44 games, the club finished second in the 1991–92 Scottish Premier Division.
-Hearts finished nine points behind the champions Rangers and one point ahead of third placed Celtic.
+Hearts finished nine points behind champions Rangers and one point ahead of third placed Celtic.
 Hearts led the league for a significant part of the season, losing just two of their first 28 games.
-In the 1991–92 Scottish Cup semi-final they were eliminated in a replay, penalty shoot-out by Airdrieonians at Hampden Park.
+In the 1991–92 Scottish Cup semi-final they were eliminated in a replay, losing a penalty shoot-out to Airdrieonians at Hampden Park.
 In the 1992–93 Scottish Cup semi-final they lost 2–1 to Rangers at Celtic Park.

 After a poor run in the 1992–93 season, including a 6–0 loss to Falkirk, later described by the club as a thrashing, the board sacked Jordan.
-Jordan left the club on 3 May 1993, having registered 69 wins, 31 draws and 43 losses, from 143 competitive games.
+Jordan left the club on 3 May 1993, having registered 69 wins, 31 draws and 43 losses from 143 competitive games.
 Speaking in 2010, Jordan asserted he had done "particularly well" and the dismissal was undeserved.
-He reflected, "That's life, you get on with it, nobody's going to listen to your sad stories, but that was a sore one".
+He reflected: "That's life, you get on with it, nobody's going to listen to your sad stories, but that was a sore one".